 'I've forgotten the router password,' is a common problem.
 But first, which password do you need?

-- If you want to login to your router, to view or change settings - you need the router login password.
+- If you want to login to your router configuration screen - you need the router login password.

 - If you want to connect (say) a new laptop to your wireless internet connection – you need the network key.
 This is the encryption key used to secure your wireless signal.
 Windows asks for this key when you try to connect.

 Your network key will be here.
 It might be labelled PSK, pre-shared key, WPA or WEP key, WPA-PSK etc – but that’s the one you need.
-Now you should be able to connect to your wireless network.
+Tip:

 If you are very concerned about this, ask the person who set up your router to help you.